New Home kit 2018/2019

 Online and InstoreBuy Now

-Here's your handy guide about what to look out for ahead of the start of another exciting season of exciting European football.
+Here's your handy guide about what to look out for during another exciting season of exciting European football.

 One key difference to the traditional Champions League group format this season sees a change from the traditional 7.45pm kick-off time.

-UEFA will this week begin a three-season trial of having two separate kick-off times for each matchday, as in the Europa League.
+UEFA has begun a three-season trial of having two separate kick-off times for each matchday, as in the Europa League.

-On each designated matchday, two games will kick-off at the new, earlier time of 5.55pm, while the other six matches will kick-off at the new later time of 8pm.
+On each designated group stage matchday, two games will kick-off at the new, earlier time of 5.55pm, while the other six matches will kick-off at the new later time of 8pm.

-Manchester City have one group game that begins at 5.55pm – next months's trip to Germany to play Hoffenheim.
+Manchester City had one group game that began at 5.55pm in our Group F campaign – when we travelled to Germany to play Hoffenheim.

 However, all games in the knockout stages will kick-off at 8pm.